MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-endpoints-1903-non-enterprise-editions.md

 In addition to the endpoints listed for [Windows 10 Enterprise](manage-windows-1903-endpoints.md), the following endpoints are available on other non-Enterprise editions of Windows 10, version 1903.

-We used the following methodology to derive these network endpoints:
+The following methodology was used to derive the network endpoints:

 1. Set up the latest version of Windows 10 on a test virtual machine using the default settings.
 2. Leave the device(s) running idle for a week ("idle" means a user is not interacting with the system/device).